K-means for Evolving Data Streams: Streaming -means Problem

 \begin{dfn} Given a set of batches of data points, $\mathcal{X}= \{B^t\}_{t\geq0}$, the surrogate error function, for a given set of centroids $C$, is defined as

 where $M_{\mathcal{X}}=\sum_{t\geq0}\rho^t\cdot|B^t|$ is the total weighted mass of the set of batches $\mathcal{X}=\{B^t\}_{t\geq 0}$. \end{dfn}

 The surrogate error is a weighted version of the $K$-means error for SD.
 Furthermore, the following theorem illustrates the suitability of this alternative function.
-Without loss of generality, we consider for this theorem that all batches have the same number of data points (sizes), $|B^t|=N$ for $t\geq 0$.
+For the sake of simplicity, we consider for this theorem that all batches have the same number of data points, $|B^t|=N$.